 \section{Abstract}

-Developers and consumers increasingly choose reasoning language models (RLMs) based on their listed API prices.
+Developers and consumers increasingly choose reasoning models (RMs) based on their listed API prices.
 However, how accurately do these prices reflect actual inference costs?
-We conduct the first systematic study of this question, evaluating 8 frontier RLMs across 9 diverse tasks covering competition math, science QA, code generation, and multi-domain reasoning.
-We uncover the \textit{pricing reversal phenomenon}: in 21.8\% of model-pair comparisons, the model with a lower listed price actually incurs a higher total cost, with reversal magnitude reaching up to $28\times$.
-For example, Gemini 3 Flash's listed price is 78\% cheaper than GPT-5.2's, yet its actual cost across all tasks is 22\% higher.
-We trace the root cause to vast heterogeneity in \emph{thinking token} consumption: on the same query, one model may use 900\% more thinking tokens than another.
-In fact, removing thinking token costs reduces ranking reversals by 70\% and raises the rank correlation (Kendall's $\tau$) between price and cost rankings from 0.563 to 0.873.
+We conduct the first systematic study of this question, evaluating 8 frontier RMs across 12 diverse tasks covering competition math, science QA, code generation, and multi-domain agents.
+We uncover the \textit{pricing reversal phenomenon}: in 32\% of model-pair comparisons, the model with a lower listed price actually incurs a higher total cost, with reversal magnitude reaching up to $28\times$.
+For example, Gemini 3 Flash's listed price is 80\% cheaper than GPT-5.4's, yet its actual cost across all tasks is 38\% higher.
+We build a formal cost attribution framework based on Shapley value, and leverage it to trace the dominating contributors to vast heterogeneity in \emph{thinking token} consumption and \emph{number of interaction turns}: on the same query, one model may use 900\% more thinking tokens than another, or 10x more turns of environment interactions.
 We further show that per-query cost prediction is fundamentally difficult: repeated runs of the \emph{same} query yield thinking token variation up to $9.7\times$, establishing an irreducible noise floor for any predictor.
+Thus, we propose cost distribution prediction as an open challenge.
 Our findings demonstrate that listed API pricing is an unreliable proxy for actual cost, calling for cost-aware model selection and transparent per-request cost monitoring.